sculyi/sculyi.github.io/index.md

 # Latest News

+- Jul 14 2022, our paper entitled "**Underwater image restoration via background light estimation and depth map optimization**"  has been accepted for publication in "*Optics Express*".

 - Jun 9 2022, our paper entitled "**Multi-prior Underwater Image Restoration Method via Adaptive Transmission**"  has been accepted for publication in "*Optics Express*".

 - May 1 2022, our paper entitled "**Underwater image enhancement via two-level wavelet decomposition maximum brightness color restoration and edge refinement histogram stretching**"  has been accepted for publication in "*Optics Express*".